edermats32/xsct-cake/README.md

 | `xsct-cake toggle`            | Turns the state ON/OFF (not the same as `xsct --toggle`)                                                  |
 | ____________________          |                                                                                                           |

-All `xsct` can of course also be used.
+All `xsct` parameters can of course also be used.
 See https://github.com/faf0/sct/

-## Example
+## Config Examples
 *Assuming `xsct-cake` is in `~/.local/bin/xsct-cake`*

 ### Polybar